 In an interview with the staff who conducts re-screening, a reassessment is conducted by the counselor 14-21 days after an offender arrival and this is documented in the agency computer system.
-The form is also uploaded into the system.
-A review of the agency computer system found that reassessments were conducted with 14-21 days and when new information was presented as required by policy for those who had arrived within the last 3 years.
-Information from this screening is shared with classification in order to ensure that housing and programming assignments ensure the safety of all offenders, where HRSV or HRSA offenders are identified on the count board with colored dots.
+Information from the screening is shared with classification in order to ensure that housing and programming assignments ensure the safety of all offenders, where HRSV or HRSA offenders are identified on the count board with colored dots.